AliceO2Group/CodingGuidelines/README.md

 ```

 #### Check files' formatting

+The commands below rely on the [.clang-format](.clang-format) file located in one of the parent
+directories of the source files.

 Please note that for technical reasons, there are slight differences between `clang-format` and `git-clang-format` (see above).
 All pull requests are checked with `git-clang-format` as described in the previous bullet.
 Thus make sure that before pushing code, correct the formatting with `git-clang-format`.
 The instructions for `clang-format` are left here only for reference.

 Show correctly formatted version of a file :
 ```
 clang-format -style=file SOURCEFILE